hisplan/aws-codedeploy/README.md

 ## EC2 Instance

 Launch an EC2 instance with the IAM role that has S3 Full Access.
+This EC2 instance will be running Apache HTTP Server to serve a test webpage.

+Enter this bash script into `User Data` section.

 ```bash
 #!/bin/bash